mikevd92/micrometer-dynamic-meters/README.md

 Recently I've been working around with micrometer meters, and noticed that they are limited in the sense that unlike the Prometheus java client library you can't create dynamic metrics.

-In this article I'm presenting novel way of implementing such dynamic metrics.
+In this repo I'm showing off novel way of implementing such dynamic metrics.

 For starters we are going to need the following spring boot configurations:
 ```